Breast Augmentation with a Lift

 Recovery from Breast Lift with Implants

 Following breast lift with augmentation, I have found the best dressing to be thick cotton padding held in place with an extra long ace wrap.
 Bras have a tendency to dig in and cause ulcerations along the incisions where the skin has no feeling.
 Sutures come out after two weeks, a special bra is used, and support of the new breasts continues for six weeks with it.
 Some swelling, bruising, and tenderness in the breasts can be expected initially, but these symptoms should resolve over time.
 Any discomfort experienced can generally be alleviated with medication.
-All but the most strenuous jobs can be returned to in two to three weeks, and vigorous exercise or physical activities should be avoided for at least four to six weeks to help ensure proper healing.
+While individual experiences vary, all but the most strenuous jobs can be returned to in two to three weeks, and vigorous exercise or physical activities should be avoided for at least four to six weeks to help ensure proper healing.

 Ultimately, the great majority of individuals are extremely happy with the final results of their breast augmentation with a lift.
 In fact, this procedure has one of the highest patient satisfaction rates of all the treatments I perform here at Aesthetic Surgery of Virginia.